 So why can’t you just juggle all of those projects slowly, and just make incremental progress on each one as you go along?
 Isn’t that what western society tells us ambitious and productive people do?

-Doing some quick and thoughtful research to understand your options, and then choosing a path and sticking to it until you finish it, is quite possibly the most efficient way to make progress on your business.
+Doing some quick and thoughtful research to understand your project options, and then choosing a path and sticking to it until you finish it, appears to be the absolute best & most efficient way to make progress in a one or two person business.